IP PBX (Internet Protocol Private Branch Exchange)

 Two Types of IP PBX:

 IP PBX frameworks can regularly be isolated into various classes of administration types.
-An IP PBX may either be located on the premises of the business or offsite at a PBX management office.
+An Internet Protocol PBX may either be located on the premises of the business or offsite at a PBX management office.
 The different types as follows:

 - Hosted IP PBX (Located Offsite)